Needle Gauge Guide: What Size Needle Do You Need?

 Does a thinner needle hurt less?

-Can I use an insulin syringe for peptides?
+Can I use an insulin syringe for non-insulin medicines?

 Why do I need a separate drawing needle?